criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 * rbac.create - enables the creation of a Service Account, Cluster Role and Role Binding (which binds the first two together) for the release
 * rbac.resources - specifies the Kubernetes API resources that will be available to the release
 * rbac.verbs - specifies the API verbs that will be available to the release
+* rbac.extraRules - additional rulesets for the cluster role.

 For more info on the verbs and resources available, see the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).